There are so many things to do on Anguilla

 Best Buy Supermarket | Rainbow Isles Shopping Center Long Road | (264) 497-4444

 Enjoying a glass of wine or a cocktail on the terrace while enjoying the view, will quickly become a favorite past-time and memory at Villa Alegria.

-Nathalie from, Le Gout du Vin, offers guests a selection of more than 800 benchmark products, including wines from all over the world, top brands of Champagne, fine alcohols of great quality and unique serving items.
+Nathalie from, Le Grand Vins, offers guests a selection of more than 800 benchmark products, including wines from all over the world, top brands of Champagne, fine alcohols of great quality and unique serving items.

 Libations are stored in the company’s temperature-controlled warehouse and retail shop under impeccable storage conditions and there is a dedicated wine fridge in the villa.
 Our concierge can send your requests to Nathalie, including asking for recommendations based on your mood or menu, and arrange for same-day delivery to Villa Alegria.

 Or visit Wines Etc. on George Hill.
 Guilford Gumbs owns this small boutique shop and offers a wide selection of French wines to pair with dinner at the villa, or to enjoy watching the sun set over the sea.

 Many of the island’s restaurant and resorts have received a Wine Spectator Best of Award of Excellence including La Bistro Santorini at CusinArt Golf Resort & Spa, Pimm’s at Cap Juluca, Blanchards, Veya, and Mango’s Seafood Grill.
 In addition to their extensive wine and spirit options that are available by the bottle or glass, most offer special menus with customized wine pairings and unique events.